korpling/graphANNIS/docs/src/embed/java.md

 - `count(...)` returns the number of matches, and
 - `find(...)` returns a paginated list of matched node IDs.

-You have to give the list of corpora and the query as arguments to both functions.
+You have to give name of the corpus and the query as arguments to both functions.
 The following example searches for all tokens that contain a `s` character.[^aql]
 ```java
 package org.corpus_tools;